kpnarayanan/hazelcastexample/README.md

 ----------------------------
 Generate the FAT jar: gradle --info clean assemble from the top directory.

-Generate the shadow jar: execute gradle --info shadowJar from the top directory.
+Generate the shadow jar: gradle --info shadowJar from the top directory.

 The JARS are persisted in the build/libs directory.